 This favorable investment climate has expanded traditional and new sectors in Uruguay.
 The agricultural business has been one of the leading sectors to invest in, mainly for growing soybeans and other grains, with increasing exports to China and Russia.

 Also the real estate sector with yet no presence of a housing bubble has attracted investors to buy properties with the aim of obtaining a good return rather than by expectations of appreciation of the good.
 The projects are still being developed without bank loans, demonstrating that there are investors willing to place their capital in this activity.

-The incorporation financial inclusion in Uruguay as from 1st of May 2015, will benefit investors strengthening the current and future investments and allowing confidence that will continue to help position Uruguay in the global market.
+The introduction of financial inclusion in Uruguay on May 1, 2015 benefits investors by strengthening current and future investments and increasing confidence that will continue to position Uruguay in the global market.

 New Regulations to Promote Investments in Uruguay

 Attractive tax benefits, free return of capital and profits through a flexible financial system, coupled with a regime that does not discriminate between local and foreign investors have made investing in Uruguay an easier process.

 Uruguay offers a comprehensive regulatory framework to promote investment which in recent years has been beneficial for productive investment with tax benefits for companies investing in research, development and innovation.
 As a result, this has created more jobs, increased exports and modernized communication networks and infrastructure.